X-lab2017/open-digger/README.md

 ## Communication

-Welcome to join the Wechat Group by scanning following QRCode.
+Welcome to join the WeChat group by scanning the QRCode and I will invite you into our WeChat group.

 <img src='./docs/assets/wechat-qrcode.png' width=300 />